 Will AI agents replace bug-bounty researchers?

 Not in 2026.
 The data is consistent across HackerOne (12 percent of researchers think AI could replace them) and Bugcrowd (the 2026 report explicitly framed the year as the era of "human-augmented intelligence").
-Autonomous agents like XBow change the economics: bounty programs that used to reward broad sweeping for known classes will pay less for those classes and more for chained, business-logic, and novel findings that AI still misses.
+Autonomous AI agents change the economics: bounty programs that used to reward broad sweeping for known classes will pay less for those classes and more for chained, business-logic, and novel findings that AI still misses.
 The researcher who pivots to AI-augmented workflows on hard categories will earn more in 2026 than in 2024; the researcher who sticks to known-class hunting will earn less.

 Where can I read more from Stingrai on AI security?